TerenceLiu98/terenceliu98.github.io.source/content/post/k8s-setup-1.md

 EOF
 ```

-That's it, you can choose a `ingress-controller` you like and after install it, a K8s (v1.25.3) cluster is configurated :)
+That's it, you can choose a `ingress-controller` you like and after install it, a K8s (v1.25.3) cluster is configured :)

 [^1]: I think the reason is that I missed the `runc` package.